Lisa Eldridge Foundation Shade 10 targets a notoriously difficult demographic: light-to-medium skin with genuinely neutral undertones.

 What is Lisa Eldridge Foundation Shade 10?

 Lisa Eldridge Seamless Skin Foundation comes in 40 shades.
-Shade 10 sits in the light category with a neutral undertone, which in practice means it works for skin that reads neither particularly pink nor yellow, including the neutral-olive range that a lot of brands either wash out or pull orange.
+Shade 10 sits in the light category with a neutral undertone, which works well for skin that reads neither particularly pink nor yellow, including the neutral-olive range that a lot of brands either wash out or pull orange.

 How I Found My Shade